Career Paths in Business Analytics – Plan your Next Best Role in the Data Science World

 Intermediate Analytics Roles

 This is the type of role I started my career with.
 The majority of Economics/Statistics/Computer science graduates will begin their journey with these roles.
 This is an optimum combination of business and analytics.
-Its great way to understand the best of both the worlds.
+It’s a great way to understand the best of both worlds.

-Majority of roles strike a more optimal balance between knowing the business and working with cutting edge tools like Deep learning in Decision Management/Risk analytics/ Fraud analytics.
+The majority of roles strike a more optimal balance between knowing the business and working with cutting edge tools like Deep learning in Decision Management/Risk analytics/ Fraud analytics.
 Most of these roles are involved in automated decision making.
-For instance, you might be tasked with creating an algorithm that can accept or reject credit card applications based on customer risk profile, or that can select customers that have a high propensity to opt in for a cross sell offer of an insurance product.
-All these business problems require you to create predictive models on bulk customer profiles and rank them based on some business metric.
+For instance, you might be tasked with creating an algorithm that can accept or reject credit card applications based on the customer risk profile, or that can select customers that have a high propensity to opt-in for a cross-sell offer of an insurance product.
+All these business problems require you to create predictive models on bulk customer profiles and rank them based on some business metrics.

 If you are in this group, almost all your options will be open.
 You can now choose to move to a more strategic role or you can choose to become a data scientist.
 In case you don’t know where to go next, a good way to find your fit is to take a role on the border of the two boxes.
 For instance, if you want to take a strategic role in the future, you can test your fit by taking a role in a P&L based intermediate analytics role like Product Pricing.
 There are a few more roles like portfolio analytics that you can choose in order to get a hang of strategic roles.
 Note that you might have to live without data science techniques like deep learning if you choose to move ahead on the path of strategy roles.

 On the other hand, if you want to test your fit as a data scientist, you can take up business embedded data scientist roles rather than pure data scientist roles.
 This way you don’t need to lose your grip on the business before you move onto the path of research-oriented roles.